magnus-ISU/GospelOfMagnus/gospel.md

 19 They began to be distressed and to say to him one after another, "Surely, not I?"
 20 He said to them, "It is one of the twelve, one who is dipping bread into the bowl with me.
 21 For the Son of Man goes as it is written of him, but woe to that one by whom the Son of Man is betrayed!
 It would have been better for that one not to have been born."

+## Jesus blesses his wine and food and wine

 Luke 22:15-19
 15 He said to them, "I have eagerly desired to eat this Passover with you before I suffer;